 - A good honours degree of a UK higher education institution or equivalent qualification

-- GCSE grade C or equivalent in English, Mathematics and Science and, for PGCE Primary, a modern language, preferably French In addition
+- GCSE grade C or equivalent in English, Mathematics and Science

-- be able to communicate effectively in both spoken and written English
+- Be able to communicate effectively in both spoken and written English

-- If offered a place, obtain an enhanced CRB disclosure, arranged through the University.
+- If offered a place, obtain an enhanced DBS disclosure, arranged through the University.
 All non-UK candidates need to provide a certificate of no criminal convictions - provided by their own police force before entering the UK

 - If offered a place, meet the requirements for 'physical and mental fitness to teach', assessed by a declaration of health questionnaire and, in some cases, a medical examination

 - Pass computer-based Skills Tests in Numeracy and Literacy, prior to starting the programme (September 2013 entry onwards)

 - Undertake a recent (within the last year) placement, minimum two weeks, in a state-maintained, mainstream primary school prior to application.
 Please note that many of our applicants have had more than the minimum two weeks in school prior to application.